oarnosa/chatter/README.md

 ### To-do list

-- Implement mobile support.
+- Implement UI changes to allow for mobile support
 - Implement list view for all active chatrooms
 - Add ability to privately message other users
-- Add a friends list
+- Add users to a friends list

 ## Status